Big Tech: Microsoft

 Microsoft develops desktop operating systems, productivity software, and enterprise and cloud services.
 As of 2024, its products include Microsoft Windows, the Microsoft Office suite (including Microsoft 365), and Microsoft Teams for business communication.
 Microsoft is also the second-largest cloud provider through Microsoft Azure, after Amazon.
-It also owns Microsoft Gaming, one of the largest companies in the video game industry.
+It also owns Xbox, one of the largest companies in the video game industry.

 Microsoft reached a $1 trillion market cap in April 2019, crossed $2 trillion in June 2021, and in October 2021 briefly overtook Apple as the most valuable publicly traded U.S. company.

-Other companies
+Other U.S. companies

-Several other publicly traded U.S. companies are occasionally associated with Big Tech due to their market capitalization, product reach, or cultural influence.
-These include Adobe, Broadcom, IBM, Netflix, Oracle, Salesforce, Uber, and Cisco.
+Other U.S. companies are sometimes referred to as Big Tech due to their market capitalization, product reach, or cultural influence, including Adobe, AMD, Anthropic, Broadcom, Cisco, Dell, HPE, IBM, Intel, Micron, Netflix, OpenAI, Oracle, Qualcomm, Salesforce, Tesla, SpaceX, and Uber.

 Nvidia

 Nvidia is a software and fabless semiconductor company that designs and supplies graphics processing units (GPUs), application programming interfaces (APIs) for data science and high-performance computing, and system on a chip (SoC) units for mobile computing and automotive markets.
-Nvidia is the dominant supplier of hardware and software used by artificial intelligence systems.
+Nvidia is the dominant supplier of hardware and software used by AI systems.

 Nvidia reached a $1 trillion market capitalization in May 2023, and by late 2024, it had surpassed both Amazon and Alphabet in market value.
-Nvidia subsequently became one of the most valuable publicly traded U.S. companies, alongside Microsoft and Apple.
+Nvidia subsequently became the most valuable publicly traded company in the world.

 Tesla

 Tesla is primarily an automaker, which has led to debate over its categorization as a technology company.
 In 2022, Fortune included Tesla in its coverage of Big Tech, and The Washington Post likened Tesla vehicles to iPhones in terms of ecosystem integration.
 Critics, including analysts at Business Insider, argue Tesla should be classified strictly as an automaker.
-Barron's acknowledged Tesla's position as a tech firm but emphasized that its business model differs from that of traditional IT companies.
-Part of the rationale for Tesla's inclusion among technology companies stems from its investments in artificial intelligence (AI) and autonomous driving, and robotics technologies.
+Barron's acknowledged Tesla's position as a tech company but emphasized that its business model differs from that of traditional IT companies.
+Tesla's occasional inclusion in Big Tech comes from its substantial investments in AI and autonomous driving, and robotics technologies.
 Yahoo Finance and Reuters have both noted that Tesla's stock performance has been increasingly decoupled from its vehicle sales and more closely tied to its technological ambitions.

 Tesla first reached a $1 trillion market capitalization in October 2021.
 Its valuation declined during the 2022 stock market decline, dropping from $1.3 trillion in November 2021 to $495 billion by the end of 2022, including a 40% loss in December alone.
-The company again surpassed a $1 trillion valuation in November 2024, before a decline throughout the first quarter of 2025.
+The company again surpassed a $1 trillion valuation in November 2024, before a major decline throughout the first quarter of 2025, largely attributed to political criticism of CEO Elon Musk and his involvement in the second Trump administration.